Rohan-35/Savings-Analyser/README.txt

 - Select the records sheets file from the 'New Data source' drop down.

 This dashboard was designed by me, you are free to experiment with your own designs and some more representations.

+-> Tips and Tricks:
+It can be overwhelming for non technical people to handle complex system of apps like the one I have created.
+For this, I hereby present you some tricks by which the user can run this file from any device and daily update the records in matter of few seconds.

+1) For cross device usage-
+For this, we need to create a new google colab file from your google drive page.
+Then paste every cell of our .ipynb file into this.
+After doing this, we can access the Google drive straight from colab itself.
+From clicking on Files icon on the left, there is a option to connect to drive.
+After this, just upload the .json file to drive.
+From colab, browse your drive files and look for the .json file (if in case it is not visible, refresh the drive), click on the 3 dots and copy the location of .json file.
+Paste this location in the code where it asks for json location.

+The above process connects the code to our json file so that we don't have to run it on our local system, and also if running on cloud we don't have to upload it again and again.
+We can run Google colab from pc and from mobile devices, just bookmark the url your colab and you should be good to go.

+2) For Easy access to colab and Dashboard-
+Whether you prefer mobile or pc for runing this project, I prefer creating a couple of webapps for easy access to those files.
+Create a webapp for your Google colab file and another for your Dashboard file in Google data studio.

+3) Effective management of daily data-
+So, it is sometimes not possible for users to update the expenses on the spot.
+What I do is, keep the notification of the amount deducted and whenever I get some time, I note it in my local notes app.
+At the end of the day, I just need to paste this into the code for updation.

+In case of updating for multiple days, we can follow this same process as our model will aggregate those keywords based on the corresponding categories and ask for no. of days data needs to be updated.